$43.89-$54.37 hourly / $7,606.92-$9,423.64 monthly / $91,283.04-$113,083.68 annual

 Performs related duties as assigned.

-A Senior Programmer Analyst performs systems analysis, design, and programming duties involving highly complex computer applications and programs; provides technical direction to programming staff on a project-by-project basis.
+A Senior Applications Developer/Programmer performs systems analysis, design, and programming duties involving highly complex computer applications and programs; provides technical direction to programming staff on a project-by-project basis.

-An Assistant Programmer Analyst performs routine programming duties and performs progressively more difficult assignments in problem analysis and systems design under the work direction of journey-level programming staff.
+An Assistant Application Developer/Programmer performs routine to moderately complex programming duties and performs progressively more difficult assignments in problem analysis and systems design under the work direction of journey-level programming staff.

 General supervision is received from supervisory programming staff.
-Functional supervision may be exercised over Assistant Programmer Analysts.
+Functional supervision may be exercised over Assistant Application Developer/Programmers.

 Complex computer programming techniques

-Programming languages such as C, C++, Visual Basic, Java, ABAP, COBOL, ACMS, Visual Basic for Application (VBA), etc.
+Programming languages such as C, C++, C#, .Net, Visual Basic, Java, COBOL, Visual Basic for Application (VBA), PeopleCode, PHP, PL/SQL, Python, etc.

-Capabilities of mainframes, database, web servers, and other equipment
+Capabilities of computer, database, web servers, and other equipment

 Enterprise Resource Planning (ERP) systems such as SAP, Peoplesoft, Oracle, etc.